Motobecane Super Sprint

 The Missing Crankset

 You may have noticed there’s no crankset on this bike, but admittedly there was one fitted when I bought it.
 I removed it to give it a good clean, and probably to sell, if needs be, to recoup the money I paid for this bike that may never get on the road again.
 Bear with me here, I haven’t explained its serious issues yet.
-Anyway, the crankset in that was on there was a lovely Shimano 600 Arabesque, in very nice condition, and is now currently for sale on my Ebay page.
+Anyway, the crankset that was on there was a lovely Shimano 600 Arabesque, in very nice condition, and is now currently for sale on my Ebay page.
 I don’t believe that it was the original crankset on the bike; most likely it was an upgrade, as the rest of the Shimano parts are not of that quality.

 The Bent Hanger

 I’ve had a number of bikes with stuck seatposts, and a few have resisted all attempts to extract them.
 Interestingly, this is the same model of SR seatpost that was stuck in this Peugeot frame which refused to budge, and it has the same weathered and rather lifeless grey colour.
 What you’ll notice immediately is that the post is bottomed out on the frame, which is quite unusual.
-It also means I have less of the seatpost to work with, and even more worringly, that a lot more of its aluminium is potentially bonded to the steel frame.
+It also means I have less of the seatpost to work with, and even more worringly, that a lot more of its aluminium is potentially bonded within the seat tube.
 It has so far resisted all attempts at normal rotational removal.

 The Seatpost Problem